Khloe Kardashian Shows Off Her Dark Side In Sexy Leather Jumpsuit

 The pair looked happy and comfortable with one another as they struck a pose and smiled for the camera, flaunting their killer legs in the process.

 However, it’s not just Khloe who does the gushing over her best friend on social media.
 E!
-News reports that Malika is also a big cheerleader her other half.
+News reports that Malika is also a big cheerleader for her other half.

 “You really don’t have to thank people for loving you so I’ll thank you for everything else… For being that morning text that shapes my day, reminding me that I’m on the right path, supporting every effort to follow my heart, blessing me with words of wisdom, encouraging my dreams (even the silly ones), laughing with me so I don’t take everything so serious and helping me see myself as beautiful as you see me both inside and out.
 I love you,” Malika Haqq previously wrote in the caption of one of her snaps about Khloe Kardashian.